noobient/wireguard-genie/README.md

 ## Automatic

-This is the recommended installation method.
+This is the recommended installation method. **Be warned** that the installer will:

-**Warning:** the installer will:
+- Update all packages on the target server to their latest versions

-- update all packages on the target server to their latest versions
+- Enable automatic updates
-- enable automatic updates
+- Enable firewalld

-- enable firewalld
+This is to ensure that the host handling all your secure communication really is secure and up to the task.
+Therefore the automatic installation method is best suited for WireGuard "appliances", i.e. hosts whose sole purpose is to handle WireGuard connections, because the points above may disrupt other activities on the server.

 ### Local